rapidsai/wholegraph/docs/wholegraph/source/installation/source_build.md

 # Building from Source

 The following instructions are for users wishing to build wholegraph from source code.
-These instructions are tested on supported distributions of Linux, CUDA, and Python - See [RAPIDS Getting Started](https://rapids.ai/start.html) for list of supported environments.
+These instructions are tested on supported distributions of Linux,CUDA, and Python - See [RAPIDS Getting Started](https://rapids.ai/start.html) for list of supported environments.
 Other operating systems _might be_ compatible, but are not currently tested.

 The wholegraph package include both a C/C++ CUDA portion and a python portion.
 Both libraries need to be installed in order for cuGraph to operate correctly.

 ## Prerequisites